 French: The Modern Languages curriculum is designed to build up the skills, knowledge and understanding to be able to communicate effectively in French.

-The three year GCSE course is designed around the three themes prescribed at GCSE (Identity and Culture, Local, National, International and Global areas of interest, Current and Future Study and Employment).
+The GCSE course is designed around the three prescribed themes (Identity and Culture, Local, National, International and Global areas of interest, Current and Future Study and Employment).
 The KS3 curriculum is based around these themes and the GCSE course revisits these, building up increasingly complex language.
 Students are exposed to the target language as much as possible, and will be encouraged to use the target language without fear of making mistakes, in order to build up confidence and competence.

 Students will be encouraged to explore how and where they might use the language when they leave school, regardless of whether or not they wish to continue to study a Modern Language post 16.

 Geography: The Geography curriculum aims to develop the knowledge and skills first gained at Key stage 2 to develop a deeper understanding of the world around them.

 The GCSE course covers both physical and human geography, with the opportunity for fieldwork studies.
 The main areas of study are centred around Physical Systems and Processes, Human Systems and Processes, whilst at the same time developing a comprehension of how humans impact these key factors.
 Understanding and analysing cause, effect, impact and management are at the heart of the curriculum in order to develop a deeper and more meaningful view of the world that we live in.
 The KS3 curriculum is also based around these themes in order to build and prepare confidence and competence of the learner.